gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - `@Custom("managed")` annotation on getter
         - `@Custom("setter")` annotation on setter
     - extracted schema contains both `a` and `b` with corresponding getter annotations, setter annotations are ignored
-- fail when managed type tries to override method from unmanaged super-type

 ### Implementation